-Bringing dignity to a person’s most difficult journey
+Bringing dignity and comfort to our final journey

 Everybody dies and dying is part of life.
-In fact the only sure thing in this world is that one day – we’re all going to die.
-Even though dying is inevitable most of us have a real hard time accepting our unavoidable future.
-Dying can also be painful for some but hospices can help by providing comfort measures that attenuate suffering during the dying process.
+And the only sure thing in this world is that one day – we’re all going to die.
+Even though dying is inevitable most of us have a hard time accepting our unavoidable destination.
+Dying is painful for some, but hospices can help by providing comfort measures that attenuate suffering and the dying process.

-Fortunately, the idea that one could die comfortably and with dignity have existed for a long time, and today’s hospice care is a solid institution in the United States and across the world.
-Instead of avoiding and denying death; hospices provide an environment where death and dying is accepted as a natural part of life.
-Hospices can transform a difficult journey into – a rich experience for the dying and their loved ones.
+Fortunately, the idea that one can die comfortably and with dignity have existed for a long time, and today’s hospice care is a solid institution in the United States and the world.
+Instead of denying death; hospices nurture an environment where death and dying is accepted and a natural part of life.
+Hospices can help to create a rich experience for the dying and their loved ones.

 The idea of hospice have been around since the middle ages.
-Hospices where a place for shelter and respite for the ill traveler on their long journeys.
+Hospices were once a place for shelter and respite for the ill traveler on their long journeys.
 A physician named Cicely Saunders first applied the name hospice in 1948 when caring for her terminally ill patients.
-She then went on to create the first known modern hospice in a London suburb – The St. Christopher’s Hospice.
+She then went on to form the first known modern hospice in a London suburb – The St. Christopher’s Hospice.

 The idea of hospice care was introduced in the United States in the 1960’s.
 To a great extent influenced by Dr. Elisabeth Kubler-Ross work.
 Her book entitled: On Death and Dying, contained more than 500 interviews with dying patients.
-Her breakthrough work identified for the first time, the five stages of death.
-Kubler-Ross’s work becomes internationally known by her plea for home palliative care instead of aggressive hospitalizations and treatments.
-Advocating for the patient’s rights to choose and participate on their end of life decisions.
+Her breakthrough work identified the five stages of death .
+Kubler-Ross’s work become internationally known by her plea for home palliative care instead of aggressive hospitalizations and treatments.
+She advocated for the patient’s rights to choose and participate on their end of life decisions.